impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 What are the two blocks doing?
 For each path in our `hook_paths` variable, and for each Bash script in that path, we call our `realpath` function.
 As an argument to `realpath`, we pass the name of that Bash script.
 This has the effect of resolving any symlinks and deriving the canonical filepath for that hook script.

 Note that we're iterating over each *bash* script.
 We don't include any `.sh` script (or any other file extension, for that matter).
-This is why the `invalid.sh` script in the earlier test really was invalid, and was therefore not included in the output of the BATS test we examined earlier.
+This is why the `invalid.sh` script in the earlier test really was invalid, and was therefore not included in the output of the Bats test we examined earlier.
 It's also why `bright.sh` was included in a different test- it was being pointed to by a symlink file which *did* contain a `.bash` file extension.

 And that's it for the `rbenv hooks` command!